jayflo/hadoop-config/README.md

 8. Finish
 9. When it's complete, rename the new VM to `namenode`.

-Repeate 1-9 two more times but called the next VMs `resourcemanager` and `datanode1`.
+Repeate 1-9 two more times but name the next VMs `resourcemanager` and `datanode1`.

 ### Setup Hostnames and IPs